hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 It is possible and preferable to succeed with just three files:

 - `.env` &mdash; environment variables, e.g.`ENV=prod`;
-- `composer.json` &mdash; require main project and it's specific prlugins;
+- `composer.json` &mdash; require main project and it's specific plugins;
 - `src/config/params.php` &mdash; password and options for project and plugins.

 You can put passwords in `.env` and then use it in `params.php` like this: